mirzaazwad/TYMBert/README.md

 - [Datasets](#datasets)
 - [Additional References](#additional-references)
 - [License](#license)

+## Introduction

+TYMBert is our submission for NCIM 2025, a spam classifier that makes use of knowledge distillation to compress the model while preserving accuracy

 This repository provides a Conda environment configuration file (`environment.yml`) for setting up the `tymbert` environment.
 Follow the steps below to install and configure it correctly on your system.